dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 List A`, meaning that for any type `A` (`A` has kind `*`) it can be applied to a value of type `A` and a value of type `List A` producing `List A`.
 Data constructors can also be partially applied.

+{>> The intermediate langauges I know of do not allow partial application of data constructors.
+Partial application is handled by wrapping a function around the constructor instead.
+Would such a design have been better for you or are you happy with the choice you made? <<}

 ### Functions and expressions